ANTHRO 100 — GENERAL ANTHROPOLOGY

 3 credits.

-Survey of cultural anthropology with emphasis on ethnographic description, methodology, and contemporary theory.
-Course focuses on both humanistic and social scientific approaches to human sociocultural diversity.
-Enroll Info: None
+Survey of cultural anthropology with emphasis on ethnographic description, methodology, and contemporary theories.
+Focuses on humanistic and social scientific approaches to human sociocultural diversity.

 ANTHRO/LINGUIS 301 — INTRODUCTION TO LINGUISTICS: DESCRIPTIVE AND THEORETICAL